wrestlerdude/QuackathonRubeGoldberg2019/README.md

 An utterly useless, but stupidly complex programatically made Rube Goldberg machine for the 2019 Quackathon.

 ## Build:
+### Calculator, dotgame, tumblr, qr
+All laravel projects.
+Just use `php artisan serve` from the directories

 ### Step 2:
 Requires GCC.
 Only works on Windows + Linux.
 <br />Once cloned make sure to run